jidro/backup-files/Software-Data-Backup/Legado-Data-Backup/Readme.md

 # English description:

-This is a list of `Legado` reading books that I have collected and checked with SkyQian's `verifyBookSource` Source detection software.
+This is the source and interface backup file of the open-source reading book `Legado` that I used.

 I'm not sure if I can use it, but for now this is my preferred `Legado` reading source.